Where to be Gay safely? Reports from LGBTQ+ communities worldwide

 Even in some parts of Europe, the situation for the LGBTQ+ community keeps getting worse.
-For example in Poland or Hungary where human rights are massively violated.
-Therefore, it is important for us to keep an eye on what is happening there and to give the local people the well-deserved attention who are trying to improve the situation for LGBT.
-As we get to see these days, what fake news and misinformation can do, from our point of view it is even more crucial to inform our audience with reliable research what the situation in certain countries is really like currently.
+For example, in Poland or Hungary, human rights are massively violated.
+Therefore, we need to keep an eye on what is happening there and give the local people well-deserved attention who are trying to improve the situation for LGBT.
+As we get to see these days, what fake news and misinformation can do, it is even more crucial to inform our audience with reliable research what the situation in certain countries is really like currently.

 Sarah is straight.
 Why does she do this?